toddhricik/cutlass-demos/README.md

-my_cute_demo.cu is an exploration of matrix transpose methods.
+layoutExercises.cu is an exploration of layouts as per the CUTLASS docs on github.
 More CUTLASS exercises coming soon:)